matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 before we launch individual archive requests.
 This saves a bit more time since we also don't have to launch an archiving command.

+_If an archive's TTL is still valid_

+This isn't truly an optimization, but if an archive's TTL is still valid, and it is for an archive where we check the TTL (periods that include today and range periods), then we won't launch archiving.
+See below for more information on archive TTLs.

 ### Special URL Query Parameter Handling

 * `trigger`: if set to `archivephp`, let's the core archiving process know it was launched by the `core:archive` command.